 This problem models a real world situation: counts of Florida manatees.
 But it also tests a statistics concept: a scatterplot graph with a line of best fit.
 To get this question right, you have to be familiar with statistics (and be able to read a graph) and understand the context of the problem and how it affects the graph.

 This example reflects how the SAT is changing to reflect the Common Core goals for math: not only including more real-world applications but also refocusing on core math concepts.

 The PSAT is Changing Too

-It’s also worth noting that the practice SAT (a.k.a. the PSAT) is changing as well, so it will be fairly similar to the new SAT.
+It’s also worth noting that the practice SAT (a.k.a. the PSAT) has been redesigned as well, so it will be fairly similar to the new SAT.
 In other words, the PSAT changes also seem to be affected by the Common Core.

 In addition to changing the PSAT, College Board has created more tests – the PSAT 10 and the PSAT 8/9 – to bring SAT-style testing to younger students.
 PSAT 10 and PSAT 8/9 also have similar question types and goals to the new SAT, though they're less difficult.

 The creation of more tests for more age levels reflects a Common Core goal to measure progress more often.
 And the fact that College Board has made these tests shows they hope that schools choosing among the different tests for Common Core will choose College Board and the PSAT (as opposed to ACT Aspire, PARCC, or Smarter Balanced).